liuch37/diffusion/README.md

 2. DDPM 1000 steps CIFAR10 with one-hot encoding conditions and trained with 100 epochs.

 3. DDPM 1000 steps CIFAR10 with text embedding conditions and trained with 100 epochs.

+# Checkpoints
+1. DDPM without conditions trained with 100 epochs on CIFAR10.

+2. DDPM with one-hot encoding class condition and trained with 100 epochs on CIFAR10.

+3. DDPM with text embedding class condition and trained with 100 epochs on CIFAR10.